1- Future

 - Famous investor and philanthropist Warren Buffet once called derivatives’ weapons of mass destruction’ because of its inextricable link to other assets/product classes.

 The bottom line is although it gives exposure to high-value investment, in real sense it is very risky and requires a great level of expertise and juggling techniques to avoid and shift the risk.
 The number of risks it exposes you to is multiple.
 Therefore unless one can measure and sustain the risk involved, investing in big position is not advisable.
 Conversely, a well-calibrated approach with calculated risk structure can take an investor a long way in the world of financial derivatives.

 This has been a guide to what are Derivatives in Finance & its definition.
-Here we discuss the top 4 types of derivatives in Finance along with examples, advantages, and disadvantages.
+Here we discuss the most common derivatives in Finance along with its advantages, and disadvantages.
 You can learn more about accounting from following articles –